sjhobson/JXmodem/README.md

 ## Introduction

-This library is a port of Georges Menie's Xmodem routines to Java, adapted to use Java classes (particularly streams) and with support for XModem-1K.
-This library is designed to automatically use Xmodem-1K, CRC-Xmodem, or Xmodem depending on what the other device supports.
+This library is a port of Georges Menie's Xmodem routines to Java, adapted to use Java classes (particularly streams) and with support for XModem-1k.

 M. Menie's original C code can be found here: https://www.menie.org/georges/embedded/

+The library is written to be pure Java and kept relatively simple and fast.
+It supports Xmodem, Xmodem-CRC, and XModem-1k.
+For Xmodem-1k and Xmodem-CRC, CRC calculation is performed via a pre-calculated lookup table.

+The library has been tested for accuracy using the `sx` and `rx` programs both on the same machine and over a local area network.
+Further testing under different conditions is both welcome and encouraged.

 ## Usage